postgresml/postgresml/pgml-cms/docs/introduction/getting-started/README.md

 # Getting Started

 A PostgresML deployment consists of multiple components working in concert to provide a complete Machine Learning platform.
-We provide a fully managed solution in our cloud.
+We provide a fully managed solution in our cloud, and document a self-hosted installation in our docs.

-* A PostgreSQL database, with pgml and pgvector extensions installed, including backups, metrics, logs, replicas and high availability configurations
+* PostgreSQL database, with `pgml`, `pgvector` and many other extensions installed, including backups, metrics, logs, replicas and high availability
-* A PgCat pooling proxy to provide secure access and model load balancing across tens of thousands of clients
+* PgCat pooler to provide secure access and model load balancing across thousands of clients
-* A web application to manage deployed models and host SQL notebooks
+* A web application to manage deployed models and write experiments in SQL notebooks

 <figure><img src="../../.gitbook/assets/architecture.png" alt=""><figcaption></figcaption></figure>